Centonni/jcertif2014-spring-data/README.md

 jcertif2014-spring-data
 =======================
-This repository contains the code samples showed for the talk introducing spring data at jcertif abidjan 2014
+This repository contains the code samples for the talk introducing spring data at jcertif abidjan 2014